-Remind yourself… It is always better to have an imperfect something than a perfect nothing.
+Remind yourself… It is always better to have an imperfect something than a perfect nothing

 The only way to ensure perfection in your work is to never complete it.
 Completion is imperfect by its very nature.

-Novelist often say this is the number one killer of the written word — the idea that it’ll never be good enough.
+Novelists often say this is the number one killer of the written word — the idea that it’ll never be good enough.

 Sadly, there are volumes of amazing novels that no one will ever read because of this fear.